dj1yr/Yaesu-Quadra-VL-1000-FAN-Controller/README.md

 So far everything is working fine, the PA doesn't get any warmer than before (checked with IR camera) and is now finally quiet when it is only in standby or used without a test.

-I provide everything for people who are interested.

 The project was originally created in Eagle, then converted to KICAD, the software is written in the Arduino IDE, the fan frame in Inventor.

-I would link pictures etc. to a Github to save space here.

 73´ René